scrabbletank/farhome-rules/rulesdoc.md

 Add 1 proficient die for every level above cantrip.

-#### Eldritch Blast
-*Cantrip, Requires Chosen*
 ___
-- **Casting Time:** 5 AP
-- **Range:** 8
-- **Duration:** instant
-- **Damage Type:** Force

-Blast a target with eldritch force.
-Make a spellcasting roll vs the targets Strength.
-On success they take 1 wound, adding a wound die on crit.

-Add a proficiency die to your spellcasting roll for every level above cantrip.

-#### Hex
+#### Black Tendrils
 *1st Level*
+- **Casting Time:** 7 AP
+- **Range:** 5
+- **Duration:** 10 minutes, requires a free hand

+Black tendrils erupt from your hand to bind a target.
+The target must make a Dexterity save vs your spellcasting.
+On fail, the target is grappled, or restrained on a crit.
+The Tendrils require a free hand to grasp, or else the target is freed.
+On each of your move and sprint actions you may pull or slide the grappled target 1 tile.
+The grappled creature can attempt to break free, but makes their Strength save vs your spellcasting roll instead.
+Any ability or effect that would cause them to move more than 5 tiles away from you uses your spellcasting roll for the save instead of the normal roll.
+If the target moves more than 5 tiles away from you the tendrils break and the spell ends.

+Add a proficiency die for every level above the 1st.

 ___
-- **Casting Time:** 5 AP
-- **Range:** 5
-- **Duration:** instant

-Hex a target.
-Make a spellcasting roll vs the targets Willpower.
-On success they gain Hex for 10 minutes, adding a level for every crit rolled.

-Add a proficiency die to your spellcasting roll for every level above 1st.

-#### Curse of Misfortune
+#### Charming Guise
 *1st Level*
+- **Casting Time:** 7 AP
+- **Range:** 10
+- **Duration:** 1 hour

+You take on a charming persona, attempting to charm up to 5 creatures in range.
+Make a spellcasting roll against the targets Willpower, adding 1 bad die for every creature targeted.
+If the creature is hostile to you it adds 2 superior die to the roll.
+On success, the targets are charmed by you for the duration.
+Charmed creatures treat you as a friendly aquaintance.
+The charm ends if they take any damage, or if you act in a harmful way towards them.
+After the spell ends the target knows it was charmed.

+Add a proficiency die for every level above the 1st.

 ___
-- **Casting Time:** 6 AP
-- **Range:** 5
-- **Duration:** 1 day

-Curse a creature with misfortune.
-They must make a willpower save vs your spellcasting.
-On fail, the creature adds a bad die to all saving throws for the next day.
-If you crit they add a terrible die instead.
-The curse can be removed through lesser restoration.

-You may target an additional person for every level above the 1st.

-#### Hex Bolt
+#### Concealment
 *1st Level*
-___
-- **Casting Time:** 7 AP
+- **Casting Time:** 10 AP
 - **Range:** 5
-- **Duration:** 1 minute
+- **Duration:** concentration, 10 mintues
-- **Damage Type:** Pyschic

-Fire a bolt of pyschic force at a target.
-If the target is not Hexxed add 1 bad die to your roll.
-Make a spellcasting roll against the targets Willpower.
-On success deal 1 wound, rolling a wound die if the target is also Hexxed.
-On crit, the target gains Hex, or increases their level of Hex for 1 minute.
-For the next minute, once per turn you may spend 2 AP to make an attack against the same target or move it to another target within 30 ft.
+A dull sheen covers your body, hiding your presence.
+Target up to 5 creatures and make a spellcasting roll, adding 1 Terrible die for every creature targeted.
+On success you are concealed for the duration.
+Strangers passing you on the street have trouble remembering you, not being able to recall details such as race, gender, or appearance.
+As long as you are undetected by a creature, you gain 1 superior die for all stealth checks against that creature, adding a superior die for every crit rolled.
+Concealment ends after taking a hostile action against another creature.

 Add a proficiency die for every level above the 1st.

-#### Quicken
-*1st Level*
 ___
-- **Casting Time:** 7 AP
-- **Range:** 3
-- **Duration:** concentration, 10 minutes

-Target up to 5 creatures.
-Make a spellcasting roll, adding a bad die for every creature you target.
-On success, the move action costs 2 less AP.
-In addition, for every crit the targets movespeed is increased by 1

-Add a proficiency die for every level above the 1st.

 #### Crow of Magthera
 *1st Level*
-___
 - **Casting Time:** 6 AP
 - **Range:** 10
 - **Duration:** instant